 - Do not place items such as your phone or wallet in the nasty bins.
 Put them in personal carry-on luggage.

-- Liquid hand sanitizer and disinfectant wipes (including the jumbo packs!) are now allowed in carry-on and checked luggage.
+- Up to 12 ounces of hand sanitizer and disinfectant wipes (including the jumbo packs!) are now allowed in carry-on and checked luggage.

 We can’t even tell you how many times the previous restrictions cost us a bottle of hand sanitizer, so this is a welcomed change.
 Hopefully, they will continue to allow this after we’ve moved past the outbreak.